 For years, relatively low overall income tax rates and relatively high wealth transfer tax rates (the estate, gift, and generation-skipping-transfer or “GST” taxes are the wealth transfer taxes) meant that estate planners were primarily focused on ways to reduce wealth transfer tax exposure.
 This was true even where the transactions needed to reduce wealth transfer tax exposure could result in higher income tax costs.

-Beginning primarily in 2013, significant changes in both the income tax and wealth transfer taxes have resulted in low (or no) wealth transfer tax exposure for many (if not most) clients, and much higher income tax exposure for higher income taxpayers, as top marginal income tax rates have risen and the new Medicare income surtax and 3.8% net investment income tax (“NIIT”) have taken effect.
+Beginning primarily in 2013, significant changes in both the income tax and wealth transfer taxes have resulted in low (or no) wealth transfer tax exposure for most clients, and much higher income tax exposure for higher income taxpayers, as top marginal income tax rates have risen and the new Medicare income surtax and 3.8% net investment income tax (“NIIT”) have taken effect.

 Goals of Income Tax Planning

-In focusing on the goals of income tax planning, however, you should always keep three important points in mind.
+In focusing on the goals of income tax planning, however, you should always keep two important points in mind.

 This is a complex area of the law that requires the assistance of high level tax professionals.

 Follow the law or you may live to regret it.